jhumelsine/jhumelsine.github.io/_posts/2024-11-27-abstraction-cohesion.md

 `Launcher` and `Projectile` are cohesive.
 A `Launcher` isn’t much use with a `Projectile`, and `Projectile` isn’t much use with a `Launcher`.
 They must be consistent.
 A  `Bazooka` would not be of much use if its loaded `Projectile` were a `Bullet` or `Arrow`.

-The concrete implementations for `Launcher` and `Projectile` must be matching pairs.
+The concrete implementations for `Launcher` and `Projectile` must be consistent matching pairs.

 ## Abstract Factory Design Pattern
-One way to ensure matching pairs is via the __Abstract Factory Design Pattern__.
+One way to ensure consistent matching pairs is via the __Abstract Factory Design Pattern__.
 I wrote about this pattern briefly in the [Abstract Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#abstract-factory) section of the [Factory Design Patterns blog](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html).

 The __Abstract Factory Design Pattern__ is the first pattern presented by the Gang of Four (GoF) in their Design Pattern book, because it’s alphabetically first.
 It’s a tough pattern to understand, which is one reason why I think the GoF’s book is difficult to learn design patterns.